 Having agility will allow you to take the route of most resistance.
 Something that many will avoid when planning a bug out scenario.
 If the weight of your bug out bag allows it, you should take the route that is difficult for the average traveler.
 By doing so, you will hamper a pursuer’s ability to predict where you are heading.
 Not to mention that you will force the tracker to go through the same terrain and chances are, he may not be prepared for it.
 He might have to go around and try to pick up your trail further ahead.
 This will cause him to lose time and even lose your track.

 Related reading: Items that should be in your 72 hour bug out bag

 Make sure you have as many versatile items as possible in your bug out bag and always test your gear.
 Don’t just buy the items, fill your bug out bag and leave it be.
-Take it with you on the field and test how well you can handle its weight and how fast can you travel.
+Take it with you on the field and test how well you can handle its weight.
+Take note how fast can you travel while carrying that weight.

 2. Where one is going when bugging out